sameersaeed/password-manager/README.md

-A basic password manager, created using Rust
+A simple password manager, created using Rust